cis547/cis547.github.io/_labs/lab09.markdown

 You will need to encode a C program into this symbolic interpreter API as well as write the code that drives the dynamic symbolic execution.
 We provide several details on how to do this in the following sections.

-This lab assumes that input programs only have integer variables (no pointers or other types of variables) and do not have functions (no `CallInstr`).
+This lab assumes that input programs only have integer variables (no pointers or other types of variables) and do not have functions (no `CallInst`).

 #### Understanding Z3

 Z3 is a theorem prover developed at Microsoft.
 It's a large and complex tool, so this will serve as a cursory guide for its capabilities and what it can do.
-Consider a simple, generic system of equations such as the following, where X and Y are integers:
+Consider a simple, generic system of equations such as the following, where `X` and `Y` are integers:

 ```
 X < Y